JanssenProject/jans/docs/janssen-server/auth-server/session-management/README.md

 ## SameSite attribute

 `cookieSameSite` controls the `SameSite` attribute of all cookies the OP creates, including the session-related ones.
-It defaults to `None` so that upgrading does not change existing behavior for any deployment.
+It defaults to `None`, which for SameSite-aware, spec-compliant clients preserves the cross-site SSO behavior these cookies already relied on before this attribute existed.
+It is not identical to sending no `SameSite` attribute at all: a documented set of older or non-compliant clients (e.g. Safari on macOS 10.14/iOS 12, Chrome/Chromium &lt;= 67, some embedded WebViews, UC Browser &lt; 12.13.2) mishandle an explicit `SameSite=None` value and may reject or drop the cookie even though they accepted the same cookie with no `SameSite` attribute.
+Deployments that must still support such legacy clients should account for this before upgrading.

 `CookieService` sets `Secure` on all of these cookies, but `HttpOnly` only on `session_id`, `uma_session_id`, `current_sessions`, `consent_session_id` and